A School Age Payment, is a £294.70 payment made around the time a child normally starts Primary 1 to help with the costs of a child starting school.

-Yes, you can still apply if your child was deferred as long as they were born between 1 March 2014 and 28 February 2015.
-You should still apply between 3 June 2019 to 29 February 2020.
-If you wait till after 29 February 2020 it will be too late and you will miss out on your payment.
+Yes, you can still apply if your child was deferred as long as they were born between 01 March 2018 and 28 February 2019.
+You can apply between 01 June 2023 and closes 29 February 2024.

 How to apply

-or you can download a paper copy to post back.
-Postal details are on the form/
+You can also download and print a paper copy to post back.
+The address to send your completed form are on the form.

-- ask for a paper form to be sent to you in any of over 100 languages
+If English is not your first language, you can apply over the phone or ask for a paper form to be sent to you, in any of over 100 languages.